 The main page defaults to the first audio device it detects; device response time to the controller can vary, so the order listed here may not be the order ALL components are detected.
 The Manager will generally only show devices detected by the motherboard.
-For purposes of this guide, speakers, a microphone, and a TOSLINK digital audio cable are connected.
-As a result, the Manager detects the Digital Output first.
-You should also see a "Digital Output (Optical)" at the top.
-This shares all the same options as "Digital Output;" the difference is strictly connection type.
+For purposes of this guide, speakers and a microphone are connected.
+As a result, the Manager detects the Speakers first.
+You should also see a "Speakers" at the top.